emcek/modhelpertool/README.md

 ## GUI Style
 By default, application uses `tkinter` (`tk` for short) library for GUI.
 You can choose to install `PyQt5` version of GUI as well.
-Please note it will require ~200 MB of additional space.
+Please note it will require ~200 MB on Linux and ~50 MB on Windows of additional space.
 ```shell
 pip install moht[qt5]
 ```